-- Access was only arranged for survey work within the VWC; - The number and locations of turbines within the turbine area has been provisionally provided but will only be finalised over the course of the two-year monitoring programme; - No information has yet been provided on the location and length of the linear grid connection infrastructure; - No information has yet been provided on the location and length of access roads to the turbines for maintenance and construction; and - No information has yet been provided on the location and length of access roads to the turbines nor the location of any Battery Energy Storage Systems (BESS).
+- Access was only arranged for survey work within the VWC; - The number and locations of turbines within the turbine area has been provisionally provided but will only be finalised over the course of the two-year monitoring programme; - No information has yet been provided on the location and length of the linear grid connection infrastructure; - No information has yet been provided on the location and length of access roads to the turbines for maintenance and construction; - No information has yet been provided on the location and length of access roads to the turbines nor the location of any Battery Energy Storage Systems (BESS); and - The number of vantage points and their positions was carefully chosen based on the original WEF boundaries supplied by Mulilo in 2023 to ensure >75 % coverage assuming a 2 km 360° viewshed.
+Any changes to the extent of the original WEF boundaries supplied may be subject to a variation order to ensure adequate site coverage in line with best practice as outlined in Jenkins et al. (2015).